nhsconnect/nhslogin/src/interface-spec-doc-6.md

 **6.4.1.1	Request Syntax**

-The Client either sends a FIDO UAF Deregistration Request Message (as per section 3.6.1 of the FIDO UAF Protocol Specification) to the Deregistration Request endpoint using HTTP POST or can make a HTTP GET to the endpoint with no body.
+The Client either sends a FIDO UAF Deregistration Request Message (as per FIDO UAF Protocol Specification, s3.6.1) to the Deregistration Request endpoint using HTTP POST or can make a HTTP GET to the endpoint with no body.

-The Access Token obtained from an OpenID Connect Authentication Request **MUST** be sent as a Bearer Token using the Authorization header field, per Section 2 of [OAuth 2.0 Bearer Token Usage](https://tools.ietf.org/html/rfc6750).
+The Access Token obtained from an OpenID Connect Authentication Request **must** be sent as a Bearer Token using the Authorization header field, per [OAuth 2.0 Bearer Token Usage](https://tools.ietf.org/html/rfc6750), s2.

 The following is a non-normative example of a deregRequest HTTP POST Request: